 - The Honeywell humidifier is very quiet.
 You can, therefore, put it next to your bed if you have houseplants in your bedroom and set it on high speed.
 While running, its fan produces a white noise that enables you to sleep more soundly.

 - The Honeywell humidifier lacks an automatic shut-off control.
-This can be inconvenient as you have to monitor it to ensure that it does not exceed your preferable humidity level.
+This can be inconvenient as you have to monitor it to ensure that it does not exceed your preferred humidity level.

 - Not inexpensive